Injury Prevention Lake St. Louis, MO

 Injury Prevention for Older Lake St. Louis, MO Adults

-Falls in senior citizens were responsible for over 3 million emergency room admissions and more than 34,000 deaths.
-Research demonstrates that physical activity is invaluable in preventing falls.
-Other conditions such as arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
-While seniors typically do not exert themselves as much as an athlete does, healthy strength, balance, flexibility, and correct posture can greatly aid in injury prevention.
+Falls in adults over 65 accounted for more than 3 million emergency room visits and over 34,000 deaths.
+Research demonstrates that being physical active is invaluable in preventing falls.
+Other conditions that limit mobility such as arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
+While older adults typically do not exert themselves as much as an athlete does, healthy strength, balance, flexibility, and ideal posture can greatly aid in injury prevention.

 Other services we offer in Lake St. Louis, MO include: